ibm-cloud-docs/assistant/webhook-pre.md

     It is the responsibility of the external service to check for and verify the secret.
 If the external service does not require a token, specify any string you want.
 You cannot leave this field empty.

     For more information about how this field is used, see [Webhook security](#webhook-pre-security).

+1. In the **Timeout** field, specify the length of time (in seconds) you want the assistant to wait for a response from the webhook before returning an error.
+The timeout duration cannot be shorter than 1 second or longer than 30 seconds.

 1. In the Headers section, add any headers that you want to pass to the service one at a time by clicking **Add header**.